mcgill-robotics/rover/camera_data/README.md

 # Camera Data Module

-This module read and writes data from available camera feeds to the `/camera_frames` topic.
+This module read and writes data from available camera feeds in the `/camera_frames` topic.

 ### Messages